iconify/icon-finder/packages/ui/README.md

 ## Development environment

-This package does not provide web server.
-To test UI, you should install web server on your computer.
+This package does not provide a web server.
+To test UI, you should install a web server on your computer.

 OSX comes with Apache preinstalled, so if you are developing with OSX, you already have server.
-All you need to do is setup virtual host or change root directory.
+All you need to do is set up a virtual host or change root directory.
 There are many tutorials online that will help you.

 ## Building core